franklin113/dropbox-ignore/readme.md

       ```
       PowerShell.exe -File "C:\automations\dropbox-ignore\unignore-directory.ps1" "%V"
       ```
+4) (optional) Add Icons
+    - Create a new string value inside both parent keys named "Icon".
+    - Set the value to "C:\Program Files (x86)\Dropbox\Client\Dropbox.exe" ( or the path to your dropbox exe )
 ### Run the script
 Right click on a test folder that is currently synced to dropbox.
 You should see a green checkbox on the bottom left of the folder icon.
 Click the "Dropbox Ignore Folder" item.
 A powershell prompt should popup briefly and close, showing that it's running.
 After a moment, the green sync icon should be replaced by a gray minus sign icon.